OpenLMIS/documents/8-ApproveRequisitionAPI.md

             ......]
 }

-**Description**: Approved quantity should be an integer.
-This error will occur if the approved quantity for a product is not an integer.
+**Description**: Approved quantity should be a non-negative integer.
+This error will occur if the approved quantity for a product is not a non-negative integer.

 #### 5) *Already Approved*
 **Response**: